 While you may not have organized your Sweet Valley High books or followed a similar life path, that’s okay!
 There’s a lot you can learn from this book and Jane’s experience in adapting to new cities, countries and types of homes.

 About the Author – Jane Stoller

 Jane is a (mostly) single girl with no kids and a well-paying job.
 She’s lived in many different places around the world, and usually in fairly small spaces.
 She travels extensively and has learned the art of traveling light.
-After receiving numerous requests from friends to clean and organize their closets, she decided to write Organizing Your Lifestyle to share her passion for organizing and to help others.
+After receiving numerous requests from friends to clean and organize their closets, she decided to write Organizing For Your Lifestyle to share her passion for organizing and to help others.

 Organizing since she was six years old, she knew that organizing was a part of her.
 Most of her practical organizing experience comes from living in small spaces and having to adapt.

 Her philosophy is that “organizing is a lifestyle, but isn’t a one-size-fits-all.”
 Ultimately she believes you shouldn’t have to change who you are to stay organized, instead, it involves maximizing who you are as an individual.